Learn How To Plant And Care for Your English Roses

 Most people think of roses as finicky creatures, and many are.
-English Garden Roses, on the other hand, have the lush flowers and pleasing fragrance people love about roses, amply supplied on vigorous, lush, disease-resistant bushes that flower all season long.
-They are bred for the garden, not the garden show, and if given just a minimum of common sense care they will provide season after season of abundant blooms.
+On the other hand, English Garden Roses have lush flowers and pleasing fragrances people love about roses, amply supplied on vigorous, lush, disease-resistant bushes that flower all season long.
+They are bred for the garden, not the garden show, and if given just a minimum of common sense care, they will provide season after season of abundant blooms.

 From Michael Marriott, senior Rosarian for David Austin Roses, come these tips for peak performance and enjoyment of romantic, fragrant English Roses: